 This Zuppa Toscana is a heartwarming one-pot soup that’s perfect for a chilly day.
-It’s a hearty combination of mild sausage, bacon, and a creamy broth.
+It’s a hearty combination of mild sausage, bacon, and a creamy, rich broth.
 That’s why this Italian soup is one of the most popular Olive Garden Soup.
 Enjoy a keto soup loaded with fresh kale, crumbly Italian Sausage, cauliflower to replace potatoes, and a silky broth.

-Usually, it’s made with potatoes but to keep the carbs low we’ll substitute them with cauliflower.
+Usually, Olive Garden’s soup is made with potatoes but to keep the carbs low we’ll substitute them with cauliflower.
 It’s the ultimate comfort food that’s the perfect treat for a cold evening.

 If you loved my Creamy White Chicken Chili or made my Garlic Shredded Chicken Soup, I bet you will love this one too.
 One-pot meals are my favorites, packed with tons of flavor from cooking all the ingredients in the same pan.